 For starters, salmon is full of healthy fats.

-Combine that with our delicious cream sauce that is purely cream, lemon juice, garlic, and parsley.
-That is definitely the recipe for a low carb, high fat dinner.
+Combine the salmon with our delicious cream sauce that is purely cream, lemon juice, garlic, and parsley.
+That is definitely a great keto salmon recipe.

 Defrosting salmon is super easy and can be done in less than an hour.